rbarbaresco/asynctopus/README.md

   headers: "Not yet working" // In the near future, it will work, I promise!
   callback_url: "http://myapplication.com/receiver" // The callback url which asynctopus must POST respond with the body content of the given request.
 )
+{pid} // It will tell asynctopus to return the pid for this request.
+Keep it safe so you can identify the response.
 ```
 /execute?request={request(target_url:"http://example.com",method:"GET",callback_url:"http://myapplication.com/receiver"){pid}}